wikimedia-gadgets/twinkle-starter/scripts/README.md

 }
 ```

-The `apiUrl` field is only applicable for `server.js`.
 Using OAuth will make `server.js` slightly faster in disabling the twinkle gadget version.

 IMPORTANT: Never commit this file to the repository!